mootools/mootools-core/Docs/Element/Element.md

 ### Returns:

-* (element) The Element found
-* (null) null if no element with the specified id was found inside this Element
+* (mixed) If a match is found, returns that Element.
+Otherwise, returns null.

-### Example:
+### Examples:

-	var myParent = $('myParent');
-	var myChild = myParent.getElementById('aChild');
+	var myChild = $('myParent').getElementById('myChild');

-### Note:
+### Notes:

-Does not overwrite document.getElementById.
+- This method is not provided for Document instances as document.getElementById is provided natively.

 Element Method: set {#Element:set}
 ----------------------------

 This is a "dynamic arguments" method.
-The first argument can be one of the properties of the [Element.Properties][] Hash.
+Properties passed in can be any of the 'set' properties in the [Element.Properties][] Hash.

 ### Syntax:

-	myElement.set(property[, value]);
+	myElement.set(arguments);

 ### Arguments:

+- Two Arguments (property, value)
-1. property - (mixed) Accepts a string for setting the property and value, or an object with its keys/values representing properties for the Element.
+	1. property - (string) The string key from the [Element.Properties][] Hash representing the property to set.
-2. value - (mixed, optional) Any value to set for the given property.
+	2. value - (mixed) The value to set for the specified property.
+- One Argument (properties)
+	1. properties - (object) Object with its keys/value pairs representing the properties and values to set for the Element (as described below).

 ### Returns: